 In order to get the BT Sport online app to work your browser will need to be capable of running Microsoft Silverlight.

-Minus the cost of your laptop and an HDMI cable, you'll also need to have a BT Broadband subscription (from £10/month plus £15.45 line rental).
+Minus the cost of your laptop and an HDMI cable, you'll also need to have a BT Broadband subscription (from £10/month plus £15.99 line rental).
 Our feature How to connect my laptop to my TV has more information.

 4) Chromecast with the BT Sport iOS and Android apps